 Fair Labor Standards Act.

-Contractor shall comply with all applicable provisions of the federal Fair Labor Standards Act, and shall indemnify, defend, and hold harmless the State, the Counties, and their officers, employees and agents from any and all liability, including, but not limited to, wages, overtime pay, liquidated damages, penalties, court costs, and attorneys’ fees arising under any wage and hour law, including, but not limited to the Federal Fair Labor Standards Act for work performed by Contractor’s employees for which the State or Counties may be found jointly or solely liable.
+Contractor shall comply with all applicable provisions of the federal Fair Labor Standards Act, and shall indemnify, defend, and hold harmless the Consortium, the State, the Counties, and their officers, employees and agents from any and all liability resulting from third-party claims, including, but not limited to, wages, overtime pay, liquidated damages, penalties, court costs, and attorneys’ fees arising under any wage and hour law, including, but not limited to the Federal Fair Labor Standards Act for work performed by Contractor’s employees for which the State or Counties may be found jointly or solely liable.

 Force Majeure.